DanielCosme/Launch-School/written_assesment_study_notes.md

 Variable scope is all  about determining if a variable is available for use/access in the current execution context of a program.

+#### Global Scope
+Generally speaking global scope means that a variable will be accessible from anywhere in the program.
+Although, global scope has different connotations depending on the runtime environment.
+In Node.js variables only have global scope in the current module, as opposed to the DOM on the browser in which a global variable is accessible from anywhere.

+#### Local Scope

+##### block scope
+##### function scope

 The are variables that can have global scope, meaning they can be accessed from anywhere in the scope chain.
 The `const` and `let` keywords give local scope to